 The primary role of the copyright leader is to streamline the copyright efforts within the enterprise so all copyright-related matters are organized and administered in a centralized fashion.
 This may be a part- or full-time position.

-See our articles Are You the Go-To Copyright Person?
+See our article Are You the Go-To Copyright Person?

 Creating a Copyright Team